 Schemes of arrangement are not exclusively intended for insolvent companies and are widely utilised by solvent entities.
 Nevertheless, the scheme of arrangement process is commonly used by insolvent companies for purposes of restructuring, while receiving the benefit of court-supervised restraining orders restricting various forms of recovery and enforcement actions against the company.
 A scheme of arrangement allows for the court-approved scheme to be imposed on dissenting creditors and members, provided the statutory voting majorities have been obtained.

-CVAs are a newly introduced corporate rescue mechanism under the CA 2016.
-It provides a consensual statutory restructuring tool that is available to private companies only.
+A CVA is a newly introduced corporate rescue mechanism under the CA 2016, which provides a consensual statutory restructuring tool that is available to private companies only.
 Similar to schemes of arrangement, the CVA process permits a proposed voluntary arrangement to be imposed on and thereby bind all creditors, provided the statutory voting threshold is achieved.

 Receivership is primarily a contract-based, private security enforcement remedy against insolvent corporate entities that is supported by established common law principles, which are complemented by statute in Malaysia.
 Receivership involves the appointment of an insolvency practitioner as a receiver, or as a receiver and manager, under the terms of a security document, usually a debenture containing a fixed or floating charge or both, with wide-ranging rights to take possession of assets of the corporate debtor and realise the same by sale.

-Judicial management is another of the new corporate rescue mechanisms under the CA 2016 that allows for the appointment by the Malaysian High Court of a judicial manager over an insolvent corporate debtor, in circumstances where it can be shown that there is a reasonable prospect of, inter alia, preserving all or part of the company as a going concern and where interests of creditors would be better served than on a winding up.
+Judicial management is another new corporate rescue mechanism under the CA 2016 that allows the Malaysian High Court to appoint a judicial manager over an insolvent corporate debtor in circumstances where it can be shown that there is a reasonable prospect of, inter alia, preserving all or part of the company as a growing concern and where interests of creditors would be better served than in a winding up.

 Liquidation is governed by the CA 2016.
-It can be voluntary or compulsory and, under the act, there are separate regimes for each.
-However, ultimately both regimes facilitate the appointment of an insolvency practitioner as liquidator who will, inter alia, collect and realise assets, undertake a proof of debt exercise to resolve creditor claims, investigate past transactions for potential clawback, distribute dividends to creditors in satisfaction of claims, and eventually to dissolve the company, which thereby ceases to exist.
+It can be voluntary or compulsory and, under the Act, there are separate regimes for each.
+However, ultimately, both regimes facilitate the appointment of an insolvency practitioner as a liquidator who will, inter alia, collect and realise assets, undertake a proof of debt exercise to resolve creditor claims, investigate past transactions for potential clawback, distribute dividends to creditors in satisfaction of claims, and eventually dissolve the company, which thereafter ceases to exist.

 Schemes of arrangement

-Any company or a creditor of a company, and a liquidator if a company is in the process of being wound up, and a judicial manager if a company is in judicial management, can initiate a scheme.
+A scheme may be initiated by any company, creditor of a company, liquidator (if a company is in the process of being wound up) or judicial manager (if a company is in judicial management).

 Initiating a scheme